Justica Flowers Lamiales (Order)

 This plant, native to Brazil, now grows wild in Southern California and Florida.
 It is sometimes planted as an ornamental for its showy flowers and weird seed pods.
 These are designed to hook large animals so as to be carried far and wide.
 The pod in the photo is about 2 inches long, not counting the horns or the stem.
 When the pods are young and green, they can be cooked similarly to okra and eaten, or made into pickles.
 Photo by Thiago R. B. de Mello distributed under license Creative Commons Attribution-Share Alike 3.0 Unported.

-Jacaranda - [Jacaranda mimosifolia of family Bignoniaceae (Bigonias)] Large Tree
+Large Jacaranda Tree [Jacaranda mimosifolia of family Bignoniaceae (Bigonias)]

 You can't actually eat Jacarandas, but they have become such a successful large decorative worldwide, and quite notably here in Southern California, they deserve a place on this page as a fine example of a large Lamiale.
 This one lives just down the street from my home.
 Jacarandas originated in Brazil.